-Finance Policy Statement
+2020 Finance Policy Statement

-The American economy is dynamic, continually transforming from agrarian to industrial, from industrial to services-driven, and from largely brick-and-mortar to increasingly internet-based businesses harnessing the power of the Digital Age.
-The growth in online-enabled platforms that connect customers with companies and private individuals offering services and property for sale or lease has fundamentally restructured the business landscape.
+THE AMERICAN ECONOMY is dynamic, transforming from agrarian to industrial, from industrial to services-driven, and evolving now to Internet-based businesses harnessing the power of the Digital Age.
+The growth in online-enabled platforms that connect customers with companies and private individuals offering services and property for sale or lease is fundamentally restructuring the business landscape.
+As the Internet takes a greater hold in American business and as Virginia weans itself from the economic stimulus of federal defense spending, local governments must reexamine the services provided to citizens and the means to pay for them.
+State laws, local ordinances, tax structures, licenses and regulations will have to be re-evaluated and re-tooled without sacrificing the overall quality of basic government services, including education, public health, and public safety.